wombleton/gitlaw-nz/acts/C/Civil Union Act 2004.md

     (2) A Registrar or civil union celebrant who knowingly and wilfully solemnises a civil union contrary to [section 14][19] or [section 15][20] commits an offence.

-    (3) A person is liable, on conviction on indictment for an offence against subsection (1) or subsection (2), to imprisonment for a term not exceeding 5 years, or to a fine not exceeding $10,000, or to both.
+    (3) A person is liable, on conviction for an offence against subsection (1) or subsection (2), to imprisonment for a term not exceeding 5 years, or to a fine not exceeding $10,000, or to both.

-    (4) An exempt body that knowingly and wilfully solemnises a civil union otherwise than in accordance with its rules and procedures as most recently notified to the Registrar-General commits an offence and is liable on conviction on indictment to a fine not exceeding $10,000\.
+    (4) An exempt body that knowingly and wilfully solemnises a civil union otherwise than in accordance with its rules and procedures as most recently notified to the Registrar-General commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     Compare: 1955 No 92 [s 58][100]

+    Section 30(3): amended, on 1 July 2013, by [section 413][101] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 30(4): amended, on 1 July 2013, by [section 413][101] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 31 Offence to purport to solemnise civil union

-*   Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, if he or she purports to solemnise a civil union as a civil union celebrant knowing that he or she is not a civil union celebrant.
+*   Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 5 years, if he or she purports to solemnise a civil union as a civil union celebrant knowing that he or she is not a civil union celebrant.

-    Compare: 1955 No 92 [s 59][101]
+    Compare: 1955 No 92 [s 59][102]

+    Section 31: amended, on 1 July 2013, by [section 413][101] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 32 Offences in connection with false statements relating to civil union

-*   Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 2 years, or to a fine not exceeding $5,000, or to both, who knowingly and wilfully---
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years, or to a fine not exceeding $5,000, or to both, who knowingly and wilfully---

     *   (a) makes or causes to be made any false declaration for the purposes of this Act; or